AF-Github1/WebotsWorkshop/README.md

 At every TIME_STEP instance the camera will get an image.
 In terms of colour recognition which is what we are using the camera for in this tutorial, think of the image as a matrix of RGB coloured pixels....
 (Explain how it prioritizes colour here, explain rgb pixel count)

-          LOOP SPECIFICS

-Explain need for timestep, explain how to be careful with requests and calls as it crashes the program

-          DIRECTORY NAMING SPECIFICS

-46explain how files will have to be named

           SUPERVISOR